 Active AGS members practice leadership and organizational skills, initiate service programs for the campus and community, and develop networking, and interpersonal communication skills.
 Members meet weekly on campus during the fall and spring semesters.
 There are no scheduled meetings during intersession or summer.

 Students must apply for membership during the first ten weeks of the fall or spring semester.
-Turn in AGS membership application forms, dues and grade verification to the GWC Fiscal Services Office.
+AGS membership application forms, dues and grade verifications should be submitted to the GWC Fiscal Services Office.

 The athletic program of Golden West College is coordinated by the Athletic Director.
 Included in the Physical Education complex are the Gymnasium, Cardiovascular/Strength Training Fitness Center, and the Yoga/Pilates Center.

 Outdoor facilities feature a rubberized all-weather track, football field, baseball diamond, softball diamonds, tennis, basketball, sand volleyball courts, golf utility field, and soccer field.
 The total complex is complemented by an Olympic-sized, 50-meter pool and a rehabilitation pool.